N8 highway: Danao to Cebu City

-N8 begins at Cebu North Road at the route transitioning from N810 in Danao.
+N8 begins at Cebu North Road at the route transitioning from the more rural N810 in Danao.
 It then passes the future terminus of the Metro Cebu Expressway.
 The route then traverses the towns of Compostela and Liloan, where it veers away from the eastern coast of Cebu towards Consolacion and Mandaue.
 In Mandaue, it is locally known as M.C.
 Briones Street and Lopez-Jaena Street.
 It then enters Cebu City, locally known as M.J.
 Cuenco Avenue.

 Cebu City

 In Cebu City, the route turns northwest at a junction from M.J.
 Cuenco Avenue to General Maxilom Avenue.
-At the latter's western terminus at the Fuente Osmeña Circle, the route then turns north and south, thus covering Osmeña Boulevard's section from the Cebu Provincial Capitol to Natalio Bacalso Avenue/P. Del Rosario Street, where the route turns west at a junction with the latter and continues towards southern Cebu.
+Cebu North Road continues east of the Fuente Osmeña Circle, shortly reaching the Cebu Provincial Capitol and kilometer 0.
+The southern portion of N8 starts west of the circle as Natalio Bacalso Avenue, with this section being part of the Osmeña Boulevard.
+The kilometer count branches off from the roundabout/Cebu North Road, on a direction opposite to it.
+After another junction, the boulevard becomes a tertiary route, turning N8 eastward as P. Del Rosario Street, this time being a six-lane divided highway.
+This section and the rest of Natalio Bacalso Avenue is alternatively called the Cebu South Road.